dmcnich/cholasa/things-do/tours-walks.md

 ## Peat and Heather

-The guys and gals over at peatandheather.co.uk have compiled <a href="http://peatandheather.co.uk/colonsay.shtm">several detailed walks on Colonsay and Oransay</a>.
+The guys and gals over at peatandheather.co.uk have compiled [several detailed walks on Colonsay and Oransay](http://peatandheather.co.uk/colonsay.shtm).
 Each walk has an OS map, together with routes, way points, photos and points of interest.
 Well worth checking out.

 ## RSPB